barneygale/pathlib-abc/docs/api.rst

    .. method:: with_name(name)

-      Returns a new path with a different :attr:`name`.
+      Return a new path with a different :attr:`name`.
 The name may be empty.
       The default implementation calls :meth:`PathParser.split` to remove the old name, and :meth:`with_segments` to create the new path object.

    .. method:: with_stem(stem)

-      Returns a new path with a different :attr:`stem`, similarly to :meth:`with_name`.
+      Return a new path with a different :attr:`stem`, similarly to :meth:`with_name`.

    .. method:: with_suffix(suffix)

-      Returns a new path with a different :attr:`suffix`, similarly to :meth:`with_name`.
+      Return a new path with a different :attr:`suffix`, similarly to :meth:`with_name`.

    .. method:: joinpath(*pathsegments)

-      Returns a new path with the given path segments joined onto the end.
+      Return a new path with the given path segments joined onto the end.
 The default implementation calls :meth:`with_segments` with the combined segments.

    .. method:: __truediv__(pathsegment)

-      Returns a new path with the given path segment joined on the end.
+      Return a new path with the given path segment joined on the end.

    .. method:: __rtruediv__(pathsegment)

-      Returns a new path with the given path segment joined on the beginning.
+      Return a new path with the given path segment joined on the beginning.

    .. method:: full_match(pattern)

-      Returns true if the path matches the given glob-style pattern, false otherwise.
+      Return true if the path matches the given glob-style pattern, false otherwise.
 The default implementation uses :meth:`PathParser.normcase`
       to establish case sensitivity.